-Question: When a patient is no longer capable of decision making, the hospital must hire an attorney to petition the court for appointment of a guardian.
-This often happens to impoverished patients and is necessary for discharge to a long term care facility.
-Should these legal costs be reported as community benefit?
+Question: When a patient is no longer capable of decision making, has no family and is impoverished, the hospital must hire an attorney to petition the court for appointment of a guardian or conservator.
+This can be necessary to execute care decisions, such as discharge to a long term care facility.
+Legal and conservator fees may continue for the life of the patient, unless the patient’s circumstances change.
+In some jurisdictions, there are limited public (i.e., County) resources for guardianship and conservatorship.
+When borne by the hospital, should these costs be reported as community benefit?

 Recommendation: We recommend reporting the cost of applying for guardianship and the cost of a conservator as community benefit for impoverished patients as Community Health Improvement / Health Care Support Services (A3).
 This service addresses the needs of a vulnerable population, enables access to needed health care, and relieves the burden on government.